Skip to content

 While Joomla is growing fast, it currently lacks imperative features that impede its chance in the race.
 Legacy support for its extensions is becoming an issue by means of having to make sure the right versions are compatible with what you are working with.
 However, with the newer version of Joomla on the rise, we may see extensions that don’t rely on supporting a legacy project, as well as modifications for deficient features.

-Graphic of the WordPress logo
+Graphic of the Wordpress logo

 WordPress - WordPress is a great CMS.
 It is incredibly simple to understand, has strong community support, can be easily skinned, and presents more plug-ins than you can handle.
 I would highly recommend it for really simple sites that don’t need complex functionality.
 But even with more complex functionality, once you are familiar with WordPress, adding in your own custom functions can be easier than many other content management platforms.
 Since WordPress is built mainly for blogs, its best use is for simple sites.
 Its templating system and admin interface is intuitive and most clients don’t have any problems figuring out how to use the basic content features.
 But since it is so specialized, it cannot be easily compared to the others as a “full CMS”.
 The main drawback of WordPress is the difficulty of adding complex functionality, such as e-commerce.